 Seal any repairs and fills, including areas that may have been previously touched up with a stain pen, with clear shellac.
 The same is true for knotholes or open wood grain; seal with clear shellac to block any tannins from bleeding up through your new paint layers.
 Simply wipe on one or two coats with a cloth pad.
 Use only the freshest shellac.

-Sand melamine or laminate cabinets thoroughly with fine grit sandpaper to break the surface tension.
-Do not skip this very critical step.
-Then apply a very thin coat of Chalk Paint® (diluted with approximately 20% water).
+If your cabinets are made with a melamine or laminate, apply a very thin coat of Chalk Paint®.
 Don’t worry if your underlying finish shows through, you’ll cover it later.
 Leave to dry for a minimum of 24 hours.
 Be patient as this drying period will allow the paint to begin its bonding process to these hard and non-porous surfaces.
 Only then should you continue your painting.

 Step 4 Apply Your Paint